 I was in the classroom portion of my certification in 2008 and our instructors Caroline Barringer and Jennifer Pecot started teaching us all about the amazing benefits of eating cultured/fermented foods for healing.
+We learned how cultured probiotic-rich foods are the key to digestive health and immunity.
 We made all kinds of delicious cultured foods and beverages including coconut kefir, beet kvass, cultured butter, cabbage sauerkraut, salsa, ginger beer, sour cream, and coconut pudding.
 After making everything I was amazed at how easy these foods were to make.

 Everything was so fresh, delicious, and good for you!